garrandall/popular-music-data/tracks/one-of-those-days-whitney-houston.md

 And all my real ladies know what I'm talking about, sing

-Ooh, baby, baby
+Oh, baby, baby
 You don't know what I've been going through
-Sing it again now, ooh, baby, baby
+Sing it again now, oh baby, baby
 It's obvious to see exactly what I need